leonschreuder/vim-grand/README.md

 Since I've completely rewritten the plugin, things might inexplicably stop to work.
 Here's what I've changed:

-- The plugin is now written in ruby in stead of python (liked it better).
+- The plugin is now written in ruby instead of python (liked it better).
 - Calling `gradle ouputPaths` now writes to a different output file.
 - The plugin now creates and uses a central import-paths file that you can manually customize.